waozixyz/geosite/src/lib/posts/geonews-2.md

 ![Sunset](/geonews/desert_sky.png)
 ### Estonian E-Residency and Nonaco

 After a lot or research and deliberation, we are proud to share that Nonaco is officially a business registered in Estonia!

-This allows us to work internationally, take our operations a bit more seriously, and offer more fun features for users in the long run.
+This allows us to work internationally, take our operations a bit more seriously, and offer more fun features for our community in the long run.

 ![Nonaco](/geonews/nonaco.png)

 ### Serverside

 We've been working on an enhanced database system that will keep the player saved on whatever map they exit the game on.
+We'll focus an article on this subject in one of the next issues.

 ---